Report on Aging: Make Aging and Caregiving a Priority

-Survey respondents wanted to see a way for individuals to access Medicaid services without being forced to spend personal assets all the way down to poverty levels in order to qualify.
+Survey respondents wanted to see a way for individuals to access Medicaid services without being forced to spend personal assets all the way down to poverty levels to qualify.
 This could be done through an expansion of state public/private partnerships that shield a set amount of personal funds through the purchase of approved long-term care insurance policies.

 "There is too great a cost on the family level and on the national economic level as a whole.
 This is no longer an issue that can be pushed along to future Congresses.
-Baby boomers began turning 65 this year and the nation is not ready for their future care needs or costs."
+Baby boomers began turning 65 this year, and the nation is not ready for their future care needs or costs."

-Other survey findings included in the newly-released white paper:
+Other survey findings included in the newly released white paper:

-40% of survey respondents are worried about saving enough for their own retirement, but they are not clear on the true costs and there is a lack of excess income to put toward future goals.
+40% of survey respondents are worried about saving enough for their retirement, but they are not clear on the true costs and there is a lack of excess income to put toward future goals.

 In general, things have not changed for women regarding serving as the primary hands-on caregiver for a parent, in-law, spouse or other loved one who needed care.
 In addition, most women surveyed who are not currently caregivers expect they will be providing care at some time in the future.